Riftr/intelpy/README.md

 ## Features

+* Cross-platform
-* Simple UI
+* Alert tracker
 * Audible alarms
-* Will watch any in-game channel you want
-* Alert tracker
 * Filtering options
-* Awareness of the Eve Online map
-* Cross-platform support (Windows and Linux packages, runs anywhere Python 3 will)
 * Dark themes for Windows and Linux
+* Awareness of the Eve Online map to calculate jumps from alert
+* Will watch any in-game channel you want, including system channels

-## How to get started with IntelPy
+## How to Install IntelPy

 ### Windows